wisteria-hill-technologies/graphql-prisma/README.md

 ```

 ## Prisma setup
+- Prerequisite:
+Set up a database

 1. Initialise a new project for prisma.
 - create a new folder for prisma. cd into it.
 - Initialise prisma.
     ```prisma init <project-name>```
     Enter details about your database.
     Don't generate Prisma client if you are making one yourself.
-    It will create three new files as below.
+    It will automatically create three new files as below.
     ```
       prisma.yml           Prisma service definition
       datamodel.prisma    GraphQL SDL-based datamodel (foundation for database)
       docker-compose.yml   Docker configuration file
     ```
+    If you are using Heroku, make sure to add ```ssl: true``` to docker-compose.yml file.
 - Follow the instruction in the terminal.
 2. ```docker-compose up -d``` This will run the docker container for prisma ORM in the background.
 3. ```prisma deploy```
+    For development, ```prisma deploy -e ../config/dev.env``` if the env file is already set up.
     This is to reflect the latest changes in your database.
     This will deploy the graphQL server.
     Now if you define the datamodel.prisma, prisma will automatically create query, mutation, and subscriptions for you! =)